Saumur: World War II

 During the Battle of France in World War II, Saumur was the site of the Battle of Saumur (1940); the town and south bank of the Loire were defended by the teenage cadets of the cavalry school.

 In 1944 it was the target of the first Tallboy and the fourth Azon bombing raids by Allied planes.
 On 8/9 June 1944, 12000 lb Tallboy "earthquake" bombs were first used, against a railway tunnel near Saumur.
-The hastily organized night raid was to stop a planned German Panzer Division, travelling to engage the newly landed allied forces in Normandy.
+The hastily organized night raid was to stop a planned German Panzer Division which was travelling to engage the newly landed allied forces in Normandy.
 The panzers were expected to use the railway to cross the Loire.
 No. 83 Squadron RAF illuminated the area with flares from four Avro Lancasters and marked the target at low level by three de Havilland Mosquitos.
 25 Lancasters of No. 617 Squadron RAF, the "Dambusters" then dropped their Tallboys from 18000 ft with great accuracy.
 They hit the approaches to the bridge, blocked the railway cutting and one pierced the roof of the tunnel, bringing down a huge quantity of rock and soil which blocked the tunnel, badly delaying the German reinforcements moving towards Normandy, especially 2nd SS Panzer Division Das Reich.
 The damaged tunnel was quickly dug out to make a deeper cutting, resulting in the need for a second attack.

 On 22 June, nine Consolidated B-24 Liberators of the United States Army Air Forces used the new Azon 1000 lb glide bombs against the Saumur rail bridge; escorted by 43 North American P-51 Mustangs.
 They failed to destroy the bridge.
 During the morning of 24 June, 38 American Boeing B-17 Flying Fortresses with conventional bombs attacked the bridge; escort was provided by 121 of 135 P-51s.
 The bridge was damaged.

 The town of Saumur was awarded the Croix de Guerre with palm for its resistance and display of French patriotism during the war.